Madonna Live: The Virgin Tour: Critical response

 The video received mixed reviews from critics.
 Annie Temple from Philadelphia Daily News said that the release was "not so flattering" and "was a sloppy job".
 Dennis Hunt from Los Angeles Times said that "the video is sometimes distracting and blurry, wonder what went wrong during recording.
 The angles are awkward, especially when the audience members are shown touching Madonna's hand.
 Was it really necessary to show a fan coming unannounced on the stage?"
 Terry Atkinson from the same paper said, "This follows the typical concert video format of putting you in the best seat in the hall and letting the aura of a superior performer encaptivate your senses."
 Sylvia Chase from The Wichita Eagle said that "seeing Madonna live in an arena and seeing her up, close and personal in the tour cassette is totally different.
 The energy, the movements, the provocation—all captures you more."
 Stephen Holden from The New York Times gave it a positive review, stating "filmed with abrupt, swooping camera movements that accentuate the singer's flouncing, slightly ungainly style of dancing, Madonna Live vividly captures the contradictory elements that have made the performer into a cultural icon in spite of a shrill, limited singing voice.
 In close-up, Madonna's provocative pouts, wiggles and come-hither glances become a more than half-deliberate burlesque of erotic centerfold photography.
 Both her post-disco music and defiant strut suggest a child's parody of grown-up posturing."

 Commercial performance

 The release debuted at 14 on Billboard's Top Music Videocassettes chart, on December 7, 1985 and climbed to number 11, the next week.
-The video started a slow climb on the chart, and on the issue dated January 18, 1986, it reached the top of the chart, replacing Prince & The Revolution: Live by The Revolution.
+The video started a slow climb on the chart, and on the issue dated January 18, 1986, it reached the top of the chart, replacing Prince & The Revolution: Live by The Revolution on the chart.
 On May 24, 1986, the video again climbed back in the top ten of the chart, at position two.
 It was present on the chart for a total of 65 weeks.
 Madonna Live: The Virgin Tour was the top selling music videocassette for 1986.
 The video was certified double platinum by the Recording Industry Association of America (RIAA) for shipment of 100,000 copies and received a "Video Software Dealers Award" for the Most Popular Music Video, in September 1986.
+By 1992, the release sold 35,000 copies of laserdiscs in the United States according to The Hollywood Reporter.